wilfriedgrange/PCR/README.md

 # PCR

 A .R file allowing to calculate errors in PCR.

-This is the code I have been using to run this [online tool](https://biosoft-ipcms.fr/files/code.php).
+This is the code I am using to run this [online tool](https://biosoft-ipcms.fr/files/code.php).

+## Background
 - ThermoFisher has a [PCR Calculator](https://www.thermofisher.com/uk/en/home/brands/thermo-scientific/molecular-biology/molecular-biology-learning-center/molecular-biology-resource-library/thermo-scientific-web-tools/pcr-fidelity-calculator.html), which is basic.
 This  just caculates ~ $1-l \times numcycles \times u$ ( $l$, fragment length; $u$, error rate and $numcycles$ the number of cycles), which is nothing else than the probality for a molecule of length $l \times numcycles$ to have no errors.
 Thus, it assumes 100% efficiency and ignores that some molecules are not replicated and so contribute to the overall number of molecules without errors.

 - Here, I use a more rigourous approach (a good article can be found [here](https://doi.org/10.3929/ethz-a-006088024)).